 Examination of special topics in economics.
-Semesters Offered: Offered as needed.

 ECN 365I - International Economics, 3 credit hours

 A study of the economic relations among the nations, the causes and effects of international specialization and exchange, structural changes in the international economy, and international economic policies.
 The course emphasizes (1) the theory of international trade and (2) the theory of international finance, including a unit on economic integration (common markets).